 Who We Work With

-We work with an array of worthy causes in all aspects of society from a homeless day centre to a family playgroup, a children’s intensive care unit to sheltered housing for the elderly.
-We know every business is different, so we work with you to find opportunities that suit your organisation’s interest and match them to the needs of local charities to develop meaningful relationships that leave a lasting impact.
+We work with an array of grass-root charities and community groups in all aspects of society from a homeless day centre to a family playgroup, a children’s intensive care unit to sheltered housing for the elderly.
+We know every business is different, so we work with you to find opportunities that suit your organisation’s interest, capacity, skills and resources, and match them to the needs of organisations to build meaningful relationships that leave a lasting impact.

 What Our Members Have Done So Far

 Thanks to the generosity and support of our members, we have been able to help over 30 local causes through various initiatives.
-From regular food and clothes drives to support drop-in centres and foodbanks, to facilitating members in donating over £100k of funding to support the fantastic work of local charities and community groups.
-Over 300 member volunteers have invested their time to get involved with the local community, including supporting students from King Solomon Academy and other local schools through talks and workplace visits, projects such as overhauling the playground at the Portman Early Childhood Centre, reviving gardens and allotments in the Church Street area and accompanying the local elderly residents on days trips.
+From regular food and clothes drives to supporting drop in centres and foodbanks, to facilitating members in donating over £100k of funding.
+Over 300 member volunteers have invested their time to get involved with the local community, including supporting students from King Solomon Academy and other local schools through talks and workplace visits, projects such as overhauling the playground at the Portman Early Childhood Centre, reviving gardens and allotments in the Church Street area and accompanying local elderly residents on days trips.